Reporting Police Misconduct in WA

 Time limits for making a complaint about police misconduct in WA

-There is no specific time limit for taking your complaint to the police, but you should make your complaint as soon as possible.
+There is no specific time limit for taking a complaint to the police, but you should make the complaint as soon as possible.

 Making a complaint of police misconduct in WA